 Continue with this process until you receive a definitive answer.

-Contrary to popular belief, having the gift of the gab does not make a good salesperson.
+Contrary to popular belief, having the gift of the gab does not work with today’s customer.